ravomaniry/dashboard-esp32-v0/README_MODULES.md

 # ESP32 Vehicle Dashboard - Modular Structure

 This project has been refactored into a modular architecture for better organization, maintainability, and reusability.
+The ESP32 acts as a **pure sensor data transmitter** - it reads vehicle sensors and sends data to the Android app via Bluetooth, with no display output.
+This creates a lightweight, power-efficient system focused solely on data collection and transmission.

 ## Project Structure

 ```
 src/
 ├── main.ino                 # Main application entry point
-├── graphics_utils.h/.cpp    # Basic drawing functions and utilities
 ├── vehicle_data.h/.cpp      # Sensor data management and reading
-├── bluetooth_server.h/.cpp  # Bluetooth server with authentication
+└── bluetooth_server.h/.cpp  # Bluetooth server with authentication
-└── dashboard.h/.cpp         # Dashboard rendering and display logic
 ```

 ## Module Responsibilities